dbt-labs/orc-jaffle-shop/README.md

 ## 📓 Create new repo from template

 1. <details>
-   <summary>Click the green "Use this template" button at the top of the page to create a new repository from this template.</summary>
+   <summary>Click the green &quot;Use this template&quot; button at the top of the page to create a new repository from this template.</summary>

    ![Click 'Use this template'](/.github/static/use-template.gif)
    </details>